Sıla Usar İncirli

 Sıla Usar İncirli (née Usar, born 15 December 1972) is a Turkish Cypriot neurologist, politician, researcher and trade unionist.
-She was elected as a member of the Assembly of the Republic of Northern Cyprus in 2018.
+She was elected as a member of the Assembly of the Republic of Northern Cyprus in 2018, and was later elected as the leader of the Republican Turkish Party in 2025.

 Early life and professional career

 Usar İncirli was born in Nicosia, in 1972 to Naci Talat Usar and Vesile Usar (née Vehbi).
 She attended the Şehit Tuncer Primary School.
 She graduated from the Türk Maarif Koleji, and started her medical degree in the Hacettepe University of Ankara in 1990, aged 17.

 She graduated from the Hacettepe University in 1996 and completed her training to become a specialist in neurology in the İbni Sina Hospital of Ankara University in 2001.
 She returned to Cyprus in 2002, to work for the Dr. Burhan Nalbantoğlu State Hospital in Nicosia.
 She was appointed to be the Chief for the Clinic of Neurology of the hospital in 2015.
 She has been contributing to a variety of researches based on Northern Cyprus in the field of neurology, epidemiology and pathology.
 She is known for her work on multiple sclerosis, a common demyelinating disease in Northern Cyprus.

 Following the 2018 parliamentary election, it was speculated that Usar İncirli was going to be appointed as the Minister of Health for Erhürman cabinet.
 However she refused the role citing multiple reasons including a lack of practitioners in her field and her desire of continuing her profession rather than being a member of cabinet.

+Sıla Usar İncirli became the new leader of the Republican Turkish Party (CTP) on November 30, 2025, after securing 52% of the votes at the party congress following the ascension of Tufan Erhürman to the Presidency.